How Pearl Harbor Shaped the Modern World as We Know Today

 Ultimately, Pearl Harbor shaped the modern world because it directly led to World War II’s conclusion.

-Once the United States entered the war fully, the conclusion was essentially decided – the manpower and material that the US brought to the fight spelled certain doom for the Nazi regime and allowed the Allies to finally go on the offensive.
+Once the United States entered the war fully, the outcome was inevitable — the manpower and resources America brought to the fight doomed the Axis powers and ensured Allied victory.

 Thank you for reading, United we STAND.